 There are two keys to mitigating replacement risk: awareness and a plan.

-The first idea necessitates that investors recognize where this risk lies in the transaction.
-If they are purchasing a property in a real estate market with rising rents and limited supply of inventory, it is a safe bet that new buildings will eventually appear and threaten to offer a more attractive product at the same rental rate.
+The first idea, awareness, necessitates that investors recognize where replacement risk lies in the transaction.
+If the investor is purchasing a property in a real estate market with rising rents and limited supply of inventory, it is a safe bet that new buildings will eventually appear and threaten to offer a more attractive product at the same rental rate.
 Recognizing this as a potential risk is the first step to mitigating it.

 Next, investors should actively develop a plan for how to keep tenants and business owners from leasing space in the new property.
 Often, this involves things like property renovations and lease incentives to make the offering commensurate with the new property.